 Since the reopening in 2018, visitors can go on a guided tour of Castle & Key Distillery.
 One available tour features a guide through the distillery to learn about the production process and ends with a tasting.

-Another tour option ventures through the castle ruins.
-The guide gives visitors an insight into the distillery’s history, dating back to its original opening in 1887.
+Another tour option is to venture through the castle ruins.
+The guide gives visitors an insight into the distillery’s history, dating back to its opening in 1887.
 This tour concludes with a tasting and charcuterie boards.

 The distillery also hosts events on the grounds.
-The Springhouse Music Series is held on Wednesdays during the summer and features live music and food trucks.
-In the sunken garden, yoga sessions are held.
+The Springhouse Music Series, held on Wednesdays during the summer, features live music and food trucks.
+Yoga sessions are held in the sunken garden.

-Whether you’re interested in the history of the bourbon or the distillery itself, Castle & Key is one of the most beautiful distilleries in the USA to visit.
+Whether you’re interested in the history of bourbon or the distillery itself, Castle & Key is one of the most beautiful distilleries in the USA.

 2: Mount Vernon Distillery – Mount Vernon, VA